 Late in 2004, after I recovered from my overuse injuries, I began to transition from a hiker to a runner.
 I learned how to train and lost more weight.
 In 2005, I finished seven ultras included two 100-milers.
 The Bear 100 was one of those.
 I did DNF two other 100-mile races but continued to learn from them.
 I was hooked.

-To make a long story short, in 2011 I now am an experienced ultrarunner.
-I’ve lost nearly 60 pounds since 2002.
-I’m now 52 years old but in the best shape of my life.
-I’ve now finished over 70 ultras, including over 40 100-mile races.
+To make a long story short, in 2016 I now am an experienced ultrarunner.
+I’ve lost nearly 50 pounds since 2002.
+I’m now 58 years old, still in great shape, but slowing down bit.
+100-milers are getting harder to finish fast.
+I’ve now finished about 120 ultras, including over 80 100-mile races.
 In 2009 I ran in some marathons just to see what I could do and in 2010 ran in the Boston Marathon.
 In 2010 I won the competitive Across the Years 48-hour race, covering a distance of 187 miles.
-I now can usually finish 100-mile races in the top 10%.

 Why do I run 100 miles?
 Because I can.
 Because of the challenge.
 Because I now enjoy it.
 Running is now part of my life.
 Including my long adventures and races, I average about 50 miles of running per week.
 I do most of my training at night/early morning.
 I’m very careful about taking days off to rest.
 I’ve been very lucky since 2004 and have avoided any serious injuries.
 Any injury has healed within two weeks.
 I now can run 100-milers within two weeks of each other.
 I still haven’t peaked, but I know I will soon because of age.
 With each new year I’ve broken PRs at almost every distance.
 In 2011, I shattered my 100-mile PR with a 20:27 and third place finish at Antelope Island 100.
+On the right column of my blog is a list of all my 100-mile finishes and you will see that I later broke 20 hours.
 For road distances of 5K-marathon, I believe I’m among the top-20 runners over 50 in Utah.
 I enjoy some competition now and then with some of the local elite over-50 runners.

 My favorite part of running is not the races.
 I love adventure runs.
 My blog is full of these runs.
 I love the Grand Canyon and have run across it and back (rim-to-rim-to-rim) 13 times.
 I am the first person to run 100 miles in the Canyon in one stretch, the first person to do a double crossing from North Kaibab to Hermits Rest, and the first person to do a double crossing from North Kaibab to Grandview and back (did this on two occasions).
 I’ve run nearly the entire Tonto Trail through the Grand Canyon (80 miles).